 Former collaborating post-doctoral researchers

 Bennet Sakelaris, senior, Major in Mathematics, Minor in Computer Science, and in Business (Ross Business School).
 Bennet built a mathematical model for C. elegans chemotaxis and locomotion neuronal circuits, and their involvement in maze learning.
+He also developed the Nematode Game!
 Update: Bennet graduated in May 2019.
 Congrats, Bennet!
 He continued with us as an independent researcher.
 Update #2: Bennet is joining Northwestern University, Evanston, IL, to pursue a PhD degree in Applied Mathematics (starting in Fall 2020).

 Zi Jun (Justin) Yuan, senior majoring in Chemical Engineering with a minor in Computer Science: Justin enjoys research that involves designing and implementing innovative solutions to solve challenging problems.
 He worked on developing the Tayget 2.0 3D printer, and he meticulously explored NGM (hydrogel) properties.

-Eric Chandler, 3rd year electrical engineering major (EECS).
-Eric is interested in radios and analog circuits.
-He also has a lot of building and machining skills, and he worked on the development of Tayget 2.0 3D printer.
+Eric Chandler, electrical engineering major (EECS).
+Eric was interested in radios and analog circuits.
+He also has a lot of building and machining skills, and he worked on the development of Tayget 2.0 3D-printer.